-Visual Show Video of Condom Application (10 mins) Break (10 mins)
+Show Video of Condom Application (10 mins)

+Break

+(10 mins)

+Review

-Review Counselor reviews material covered before break.
+Counselor reviews material covered before break.
 (5 mins)

 Before the break we talked about the harm caused by unsafe sexual practices, and the difference between harm prevention and harm reduction.
-We focused on the medical harms of unsafe sex, and the reasons why someone who is already HIV positive should C-A-R-E about using latex even if his or her sexual partner is also HIV-positive: QUIZITEM C=compromised immune system, A=altruism, R=reinfection, E=evidence that latex can reduce the spread of HIV.
-QUIZITEM We went over the ABCs of harm reduction: A = Abstinence; the only way to prevent or avoid harm is abstinence.
-The ways to reduce harm are B = never exchange Body fluids (including semen, vaginal secretions, blood, or breast milk) QUIZITEM, and C = always use Condoms and other latex protection.
-The three little words to remember before having sex are-latex, latex, latex.
-QUIZITEM We also discussed the difference between latex and lambskin condoms and oil- and water-based lubricants.
+We focused on the medical harms of unsafe sex, and the reasons why everyone should C-A-R-E about using latex even if you are monogamous or if both of you are already HIV-positive.
+QUIZITEM C=compromised immune system; A=altruism; R=resistance to treatment; E=evidence that latex can reduce the spread of HIV.
+QUIZITEM We went over the ABCs of harm reduction: A=Abstinence-the only way to prevent or avoid harm is abstinence.
+The ways to reduce harm are B=never exchange Body fluids (including semen, vaginal secretions, blood, or breast milk) QUIZITEM, and C = always use Condoms and other latex protection.
+The three little words to remember before having sex are - latex, latex, latex.
+QUIZITEM We also discussed the difference between latex and lambskin condoms and oil- and water-based lubricants, and why it is important to always use latex condoms and water-based lubricants.
 QUIZITEM Then right before the break you saw a demonstration of the correct way to select and use latex.
 Let's go over the important points to remember about latex protection.